syncfusion-content/wpf-docs/wpf/ToolBar/ToolBarAdv-state.md

 {% endtabs%}

-## ToolBar State Changed Event
+## ToolBarStateChanged event

-ToolBarStateChanged event is triggered when the state of a ToolBarAdv changes, such as when it is hidden, floated, or docked.
-This event passes an instance of ToolBarStateChangedEventArgs, which contains information about the state change, including the old state and new state of the toolbar.
+The [ToolBarStateChanged](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.ToolBarAdv.html#Syncfusion_Windows_Tools_Controls_ToolBarAdv_ToolBarStateChanged) event is triggered when the state of a ToolBarAdv changes, such as when it is hidden, floated, or docked.
+This event passes an instance of [ToolBarStateChangedEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.ToolBarStateChangedEventArgs.html), which contains information about the state change, including the old state and the new state of the toolbar.

-NewState: Gets the current state of the toolBarAdv control.
+NewState: Gets the current state of the ToolBarAdv control.

-OldState: Gets the previous state of the toolBarAdv control.
+OldState: Gets the previous state of the ToolBarAdv control.

 {% tabs %}